nus-cs2103-AY2223S1/tp/docs/team/rachelchua.md

     * Credits: Referenced AB3 implementation for list persons.
   * Added the FindModulesCommand class
     * What it does: Find the modules that contain the keyword inputted partially or fully by the user
-    * Justification: User can now easily find the modules by keyword inputted from the long list of modules that they have taken as it is difficult to find a module manually by scrolling.
+    * Justification: User can now easily find the modules.
     * Credits: Referenced AB3 implementation for find person.
   * Added the ListModulesCommand
     * What it does: List all the modules in the task list